-We, the Office of Antiboycott Compliance, Bureau of Industry and Security, United States Department of Commerce ("BIS"), have reason to believe that you, Lynden Air Freight dba Lynden International (Houston) ("Lynden"), on three occasions, have violated the Export Administration Regulations (currently codified at 15 C.F.R.
-Parts 730-774 (2010)) (the "Regulations"), which are issued under the authority of the Export Administration Act of 1979, as amended (50 U.S.C. app.§§ 2401-2420 (2000))(the "Act").
+We, the Office of Antiboycott Compliance, Bureau of Industry and Security, United States Department of Commerce ("BIS"), have reason to believe that you, Polk Audio, Inc., on two occasions, have violated the Export Administration Regulations (currently codified at 15 C.F.R.
+Parts 730-774 (2011)) (the "Regulations")1, which are issued under the authority of the Export Administration Act of 1979, as amended (50 U.S.C. app. §§ 2401-2420 (2000)) (the "Act").2

-We charge that you committed three violations of Section 760.2(d) of the Regulations, in that, on three occasions, with intent to comply with, further or support an unsanctioned foreign boycott, you furnished information concerning your or another person's business relationships with or in a boycotted country, with a business concern organized under the laws of a boycotted country, or with a national or resident of a boycotted country.
+We charge that you committed one violation of Section 760.2(d) of the Regulations, in that, on one occasion, with intent to comply with, further or support an unsanctioned foreign boycott, you furnished information about your or another person's business relationships with another person who is known or believed to be restricted from having any business relationship with or in a boycotting country.